Pay Per User vs Pay Per Minute: VoIP Pricing Explained

 You don’t pay for utilities like water and electricity per user, so why would you with your phone service?

-Telephone service is a utility, like water and electricity.
+Telephone service functions like a utility, similar to water or electricity.
 You don’t pay per person for water and electricity at your home or office - you pay for the amount actually used.

 Think of it this way - it wouldn’t make sense for a not-for-profit entity to charge a flat fee per person.
 It would be inefficient.
 Their goal isn’t to make money.
 Their goal is to deliver the utility responsibly.
 On the other hand, charging a flat fee per person would be very profitable for a for-profit entity.

 To be profitable, the per-user fee that phone companies charge would have to be well over what the average person would actually consume - enough to cover their calling costs and make a healthy profit margin.
-The result is that you end up paying for more than you need when you pay per user.
+The result is that, with a per-user pricing model, most businesses end up paying for more capacity than they actually use.
 That’s the only way it would make sense for the service provider, and exactly why VoIP providers love charging per user.

 You’re not taking advantage of VoIP.

-Paying per seat is an old pricing model that has stuck around after the cloud became a thing.
+Paying per seat is a legacy pricing model that has persisted even as cloud-based VoIP technology evolved.
 The VoIP industry players have all adopted the same antiquated model, even though VoIP technology has drastically changed the game.
 Paying per line used to make sense when technicians had to go out and lay down physical lines or go on-site to configure an extension.
 Today, you can do all that remotely and the technical cost requirements for the provider are nominal given the scalability of hosted data centers.

-The founders of Telzio were adamant about breaking old industry habits from day one.
-While all VoIP players were still charging per user and every telecom consultant advised against a usage-based pricing model, Telzio's goal is to pass on the true benefits of cloud technology onto customers.
+From day one, Telzio’s founders set out to break long-standing pricing habits in the VoIP industry.
+While all VoIP players were still charging per user and every telecom consultant advised against a usage-based pricing model, Telzio's goal is to pass on the true benefits of cloud technology onto customers.*